 Week 3: Get Your Friends and Co-Workers Involved

-Week 4: Amp Up the Step Challenge
+Week 4: Amp Up the Steps Challenge

-How to Join the Challenge
+How to Join the Daily Steps Challenge

 Step 1: Find a Way to Measure Your Daily Steps